mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 parsing of indentation-sensitive input.
 What is this model?
-We state that there are top-level items that are not indented (`nonIndented` helps to define parsers for them), and all indented tokens are directly or indirectly are “children” to those top-level definitions.
+We state that there are top-level items that are not indented (`nonIndented` helps to define parsers for them), and all indented tokens are directly or indirectly are “children” of those top-level definitions.
 In Megaparsec, we don't need any additional state to express this.
-Since all indentation is always relative, our idea is to explicitly tie parsers for “reference” tokens and indented tokens, thus defining indentation-sensitive grammar via pure combination of parsers, just like all the other tools in Megaparsec.
+Since all indentation is always relative, our idea is to explicitly tie parsers for “reference” tokens and indented tokens, thus defining indentation-sensitive grammar via pure combination of parsers, just like all the other tools in Megaparsec work.
 This is different from old solutions built on top of Parsec, where you had to deal with ad-hoc state.
 It's also more robust and safer, because the less state you have, the better.

 So, how do you define indented block? `indentBlock` should handle this easily.
 Let's take a look at its signature: